sebastienmira/Sigil/README.md

 This is my final project for CS50X 2024.
 Sigil, a web application for classical cryptography enthusiasts.

-One of my favourite hobbies as a child was to crack and design secret codes with my closest friends.
-Sigil provides with helpful tools to encrypt, decrypt and analyse messages and allows you to challenge your code-breaker friends wherever they are in the world.
+One of my favourite hobbies as a child was to crack and come up with secret codes with my friends.
+Sigil provides helpful tools to encrypt, decrypt and analyse messages and allows you to challenge your code-breaker friends wherever they are in the world.

 The current version of the app supports Vigenere type substitution ciphers.
 The cryptanalytic tools are optimized for English plaintext.